 And Esther's ordinance validating these observances of Purim was recorded in a scroll.
-According to Esther's words and arguments to the sages, these practices of Purim were established as a perpetual ordinance and the scroll of Esther was canonized with the other sacred writings.
-This resolved the dispute among the sages who now concurred with Esther's perspective.
+According to Esther's words and arguments, which she sent to the Jewish sages of the time, these practices of Purim were established.
+The sages agreed with her to maintain Purim as a perpetual ordinance.
+This was a second validation, leading to the recording of these events in a scroll.
+This agreement meant that the scroll of Esther would be canonized with the other sacred writings, resolving an initial dispute among the sages.
+They now concurred with Esther's perspective.